hugeandbulk/kumar/questions.md

 In order to convert UTF-8 to Unicode, we create a String Object which has the parameters as the UTF-8 byte array name and the charset the array of bytes which it is in i.e. UTF-8.
 Let us see a program to convert UTF-8 to Unicode by creating a new String Object.

+What is CSS object-position?

+The object-position CSS property specifies the alignment of the selected replaced element's contents within the element's box.
+Areas of the box which aren't covered by the replaced element's object will show the element's background.